 The Baseline Scenario is meant to reflect a continuation of the status quo, with revenue and expenditure assumptions generally in line with historical growth rates.
-This scenario is the most realistic to use for planning purposes and includes the following assumption starting in FY 2023-24:

-• Discretionary revenue and reimbursements will increase at an average annual rate of 4.5%.
+This scenario is the most realistic to use for long-term planning purposes and assumes that discretionary revenue will increase at an average annual rate of 4.5%.